AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordable Insurance Premiums

-First and foremost, USAA has some of the most affordable insurance rates in the industry, with an average annual cost of car insurance of $1,151.
+First and foremost, USAA has some of the most affordable insurance rates in the industry.
+It’s the cheapest provider on our list with an average annual full coverage cost of $2,068 in Georgia.
 And depending on your circumstances, your premium could be considerably lower.
 If you have a clean driving history, a good credit score, and other characteristics that make you a low-risk driver, your premium could be among the lowest in the country.

 Highly Rated Customer Satisfaction

 USAA is well known for its top-notch customer satisfaction.
-First, the company has the highest rating of any company in J.D.
+The company has the highest rating of any company in J.D.
 Power’s overall customer satisfaction study for the Southeast region.
-It has a rating of 886 out of 1,000, which is a full 10 points higher than the next-closest company and nearly 40 points higher than the national average.
+It has a rating of 749 out of 1,000, which is 31 points higher than the next-closest company and 82 points higher than the regional average.
+Among our top picks for Georgia, the next-highest rated company after USAA is State Farm.

 Additionally, USAA has one of the top scores in J.D.
-Power’s claims satisfaction study, falling behind only Amica Mutual, NJM Insurance Co., and Erie Insurance.
-This score shows us that customers who have had to file auto claims with USAA have been pleased with their service.
+Power’s claims satisfaction study, placing fourth, right behind Nationwide and Erie Insurance.
+This score indicates that customers who have had to file auto claims with USAA have been pleased with their service.

 Unique Savings Options